beaker-project/beaker-project.org/dev/tech-roadmap.rst

 That said, TG1 is still quite usable, even if it isn't quite as capable as the newer frameworks.
-Furthermore, the current direction of development in Beaker is to push it more towards the role of being a sophisticated inventory management and scheduling backend (in contrast to other IaaS systems, which attempt to abstract away hardware details), and deemphasise the importance of the native Web UI.
+Furthermore, the current direction of development in Beaker is to push it more towards the role of being a sophisticated inventory management and task scheduling backend (in contrast to both other IaaS systems, which attempt to abstract away hardware details completely, and normal identity-based orchestration systems), and deemphasise the importance of the native Web UI.

 Alternate database backend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~